AdarshSuryawansh/Uber-Data-Analysis-EDA-Project/README.md

 # 🚖 Uber Data Analysis Project using EDA

+## Introduction
+Uber Technologies, Inc., commonly referred to as Uber, is an American multinational transportation company that provides ride-hailing services, courier services, food delivery, and freight transport.
+It is headquartered in San Francisco, California, and operates in approximately 70 countries and 10,500 cities worldwide.
+It is the largest ridesharing company worldwide with over 150 million (15 Crores) monthly active users and 6 million (60 Lakhs) active drivers and couriers.
+It facilitates an average of 28 million (2.8 Crore) trips per day and has facilitated 47 billion (4700 Crore) trips since its inception in 2010.Uber generated $37.2 billion revenue in 2023

 ## 📄 Overview
 This project involves performing **Exploratory Data Analysis (EDA)** on Uber ride data from 2016 to uncover insights and patterns.
 The dataset provides details about trip start/end times, locations, distances, and purposes, allowing us to explore Uber's usage trends.